uwalakaike/aws-cloud-resume-challenge-test/README.md

 # AWS Cloud Resume Challenge

 **Description**:

-This is a project challange aimed at knowing the fundamental skills as a cloud engineer or solutions architect.
-You must be able to use different services differently and integrate them with each other to create a functional project.
+This is a project challenge aimed at knowing the fundamental skills as a cloud engineer or solutions architect.
+You must be able to use different services differently and integrate them to create a functional project.

 ![mydiagram1](https://github.com/user-attachments/assets/8b4298d4-b10c-4945-bad2-af3113fe0637)